julelang/manual/src/compiler/directives.md

 # Directives
 Compiler directives (or pragmas) are statements that describe how the compiler should handle source code.
 Directives are safe to use.
-It is checked by the compiler and incorrect usage is warned.
+They are checked by the compiler and incorrect usage is warned.

 For a directive to be valid, it must be used correctly in the right place.
-The directive must be start with the `#` prefix.
+The directive must start with the `#` prefix.

 \
-For example to directives:
+An example to directives:
 ```jule
 #typedef
 ```

 ## Top Directives
-Top directives are must be placed at top of source file.
+Top directives must be placed at top of a source file.
-Usually contains specific compiler configurations for file or package.
+Usually contains specific compiler configurations for files or packages.

 ## Arguments
 The arguments of the directives are separated by spaces.
 The directive must be followed by the required arguments, separated by spaces.